 Once you get the hang of writing character mannerisms, it can be easy to overdo it.
 While writing, consider how often you would actually see this in someone's behavior and write accordingly.
 You want to give the reader just enough information about your character so that they can understand who they are without overloading them with too much detail throughout the story.

 What seems natural is always a good rule of thumb for writing mannerisms into stories.
 Remember that even if it doesn't seem like something worth writing about on its own, these things all come together to create an interesting story and engaging characters for readers to learn from/relate to.

 It's also important not only to focus on physical mannerisms but emotional gestures or habits depending on the type of person your character is or was.
 Mix up the variety of mannerisms a character has instead of focusing on one or two.
 To show their personality, backstory, or motivation a realistic character would have a wide range of mannerisms to convey those traits.

 Do you want to write characters that matter?

-Our free Character Builder Worksheet will help you build realistic and empathetic fictional characters.
+Our free Character Profile Worksheet will help you build realistic and empathetic fictional characters.
 It’s not just another character guide.
 You’ll learn how to make your character matter by creating a character that has real desires, needs, and goals.
 Your readers will be able to connect with the character on an emotional level because they are complex individuals who have depth beyond what is written on paper.